breandan/kotlingrad/README.md

 The current API is experimental, but can be improved in many ways.
 Currently variables are instantiated with default values, so when a function is invoked with missing values(s) (i.e. `z = x * y; z(x to 1) // y = ?`) the default value is applied.
 This is similar to [NumPy broadcasting](https://docs.scipy.org/doc/numpy-1.15.0/user/basics.broadcasting.html).
 However, we could encode the dimensionality of the function into the type.
 Instead of allowing default values, this would enforce passing mandatory values when invoking a function (similar to the [builder pattern](https://gist.github.com/breandan/d0d7c21bb7f78ef54c21ce6a6ac49b68)).

-When the shape of an N-dimensional array is known at compile-time, we can use type-level [integer literals](src/main/kotlin/edu/umontreal/kotlingrad/dependent) to ensure shape conforming tensor operations (inspired by [Nexus](https://github.com/ctongfei/nexus) and others).
+When the shape of an N-dimensional array is known at compile-time, we can use [type-level integers](src/main/kotlin/edu/umontreal/kotlingrad/dependent) to ensure shape conforming tensor operations (inspired by [Nexus](https://github.com/ctongfei/nexus) and others).

 Allowing users to specify a matrix's structure in its type signature, (e.g. `Singular`, `Symmetric`, `Orthogonal`, `Unitary`, `Hermitian`, `Toeplitz`) would allows us to specialize derivation over such matrices (cf. [section 2.8](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf#page=14) of The Matrix Cookbook).